dclements9/Hara-Frontend-v2/README.md

 ## Code of Conduct

 Everyone interacting in the Hara project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

+## TODO

+* Home/Search Bar - Display message if there are no lessons for today.
+* Display search results in real-time/a user inputs.